AlTheMan/Arm_adduction_grapher/README.md

-A Kotlin application that uses internal sensors in smartphones or external sensors in polar sense sensors to calculate the angle of arm adduction.
+A Kotlin application that uses internal sensors (accelerometer and gyroscope) in smartphones or external sensors in polar sense sensors to calculate the angle of arm adduction.
 Shows a graph of adduction.
 You can save and export the data in CSV format.
 <br>